*For Sale* Guitars Accessories Etcetera Links Books Forums Contact Home

 One Long Tune: The Life And Music of Lenny Breau

-Ron Forbes-Roberts
+by Ron Forbes-Roberts

 "Mr. Guitar" Chet Atkins called Lenny Breau (1941-1984) "the greatest guitarist who ever walked the face of the earth."
 Breau began playing the instrument at age seven, and went on to master many styles, especially jazz.
 Between 1968 and 1983 he made a series of recordings that are among the most influential guitar albums of the century.
 Sadly, Lenny's career never took full flight as he spent his life fighting drug and alcohol dependency.